List of schools in the Northland Region

 Northland is the northernmost region of New Zealand.
 It contains numerous rural primary schools, some small town primary and secondary schools, and a small number of city schools.
 Area schools in isolated areas provide complete education from primary to secondary level.
 Intermediate schools exist in Kaitaia, Kaikohe, Dargaville, Whangārei and Kamo.

-All schools are coeducational except for Whangarei Boys' and Girls' High Schools in Whangārei.
+All schools are coeducational except for Whangārei Boys' and Girls' High Schools in Whangārei.
 The only private schools are Springbank School in Kerikeri and Otamatea Christian School in Maungaturoto.

 Several Kura Kaupapa Māori schools exist in the region, all but one in the Far North District.
 These schools teach solely or principally in the Māori language.
 The name "Te Kura Kaupapa Māori o (placename)" can be translated as "The Kaupapa Māori School of (placename)".

 In New Zealand schools, students begin formal education in Year 1 at the age of five.
 Year 13 is the final year of secondary education.
 Years 14 and 15 refer to adult education facilities.

 State schools are those fully funded by the government and at which no fees can be charged, although a donation is commonly requested.
 A state integrated school is a state school with a special character based on a religious or philosophical belief.
 A private school, also known as an independent school, charges fees to its students.